graezykev/dev-container/part-4.md

 ### Connect to Remote Machine

-Connecting to the remote machine from your Dev Machine I mentioned before, you have 2 options:
+Connecting to the remote machine from your dev machine I mentioned before, you have 2 options:

 > Either way you choose, when try to connect for the first time, you'll be prompted to log into your Github/Microsoft account at a `https://github.com/login/oauth/authorize...` URL.